WARNING: This page contains unmarked spoilers.

 - Love at First Punch: According to Takumi, he falls for her right after she slaps him in the face.

-- Not So Different: Her skill in golf is implied to be comparable to Takumi's skill in driving, thanks to her being driven by her father into pursue a golfing career.
+- Mirror Character: Her skill in golf is implied to be comparable to Takumi's skill in driving, thanks to her being driven by her father into pursue a golfing career.
 Takumi even describes her as having a "golfing aura", in much the same way many of Takumi's opponents have noticed he has a racing aura.

 - Driven to Suicide: Due to the pressure of bringing possible shame from having rejected the Arranged Marriage between herself and Rin, alongside Rin's threat of potentially making her father's work life hell.